-In order to properly suppress common-mode noise, differential pairs must be routed in parallel, with perfect symmetry, and with matched lengths.
-In real PCBs, meeting these three objectives isn’t always possible, but you can often come close with the right design tools.
+In order to properly suppress common-mode noise, differential pairs should be routed in parallel with symmetry and matched lengths.
+Today's CAD tools make it easy to come close to all three objectives, but only if you have the right design tools.
 Instead of eyeing out your different pair lengths, the interactive routing tools in Altium Designer make differential pair length matching easy.
 You can encode permissible length mismatches as design rules as part of controlled impedance routing, or you can manually perform differential pair tuning using a variety of meandering styles.
 Here’s how this works in Altium Designer.

 Objectives in Differential Pair Tuning

 In a simple example I’ll show below, I’m routing differential pairs between a USB 2.0/Ethernet hub chip which I want to connect to multiple USB PHY interfaces, which then connect to multiple USB ports.
 If you’re not familiar with USB, the data connections to the USB ports are differential pairs, which must be impedance controlled and length matched to ensure connections have low noise and reflections are suppressed.
 According to the USB standards, the differential impedance of the pairs leading to the USB connectors must be set to 90 Ohms, with tolerance depending on the USB generation.
 Since we’re using USB 2.0, we have a generous 15% tolerance on the impedance.